mParticle/docs/src/pages/guides/platform-guide/journeys/index.md

 ## Delete a journey

-To delete a journey, it must be empty.
-Remove all connections from a milestone and then remove the milestone, which deletes the related audience.
+To delete a journey:

+1. Go to **Audiences > Journeys** and click a journey to open it.
+2. Click the milestone you wish to delete.
+3. Click **Edit milestone**.
+4. Click **Delete**.

 Milestones must be removed from last to first.

 ## Journeys and billing